ying-tang/help-documentation/_api/openstack-api-getting-started.md

 **Troubleshooting**

-If you get the error **A true SSLContext object is not available**, you can run `sudo easy_install requests[security]` or `pip install requests[security]`
+If you get an error **A true SSLContext object is not available**, run `sudo easy_install requests[security]` or `pip install requests[security]`

+If you get an error "No module named six.moves", run `pip install six`.

 Also see what to do if you get the error [**AttributeError: '_socketobject' object has no attribute 'set_tlsext_host_name'**](http://stackoverflow.com/questions/31576258/attributeerror-socketobject-object-has-no-attribute-set-tlsext-host-name)